 The Columbia East Asia Review (CEAR) is an annual online and print, peer-review academic journal dedicated to furthering knowledge of East Asia and Southeast Asia through the promotion of research and interdisciplinary dialogue.
 CEAR has three primary goals: first, to publish superior undergraduate research of East and Southeast Asia; second, to educate undergraduate contributors and CEAR members about the academic publication process; and third, to foster interest and idea exchange in the field of East Asian Studies.

 CEAR hosts the Columbia East Asia Review Forum at Columbia University.
 The idea for the forum was conceived in 2013 by CEAR's exectuive board.
 We want to have organized panel discussions that cover many of the topics within our publication, combining both students and faculty members.
-The 2014 Columbia East Asia Review Forum will be held on May 3rd, 2014.
-It will cover the political and cultural ramifications of the "Re-interpretation of the Past" and will feature student and faculty experts on China, Tibet, Japan, Korea, The Philippines, and Myanmar.
+The 2015 Columbia East Asia Review Forum will be held in late Spring 2015.

 The Columbia East Asia Review was founded in Fall 2007 through the collaborative efforts of Columbia University undergraduates representing the university's four undergraduate schools and a multitude of academic departments.
 CEAR received initial financial support from the Columbia University Department of East Asian Languages and Cultures and the Weatherhead East Asian Institute at Columbia University and is now recognized by the Activities Board at Columbia.
 See the complete list of sponsoring organizations.